|

 Summary:

-House dust, which is mostly dead skin cells,
+House dust, which consists mostly of dead skin cells,

-is food for a tiny mite called the house dust
+is food for tiny mites called house dust

-mite.
-These mites excrete an allergen that can
+mites.
+The mites themselves are harmless, and nearly invisible, but they excrete an allergen that can

 make some people very sick.